Parenting Time Refusal by a Child: Strategies for the Parent with the Majority of the Parenting Time

 It should be noted that these penalties are implemented rarely and only in egregious circumstances, but it is important to understand that the court can hold a party responsible if they do not- or cannot force a child- to comply with a parenting schedule.

 In the event you have a child who is refusing to be with the other parent during that parent’s time, there are several steps you can take to both encourage the child to particiapte and to protect yourself in the event litigation is commenced.
-You should always consult an attorney about your specific situation, but the below are some general pointers:
+You should always consult a Chicago family law attorney about your specific situation, but the below are some general pointers:

 First, it is important to keep records of to the efforts you have made facilitate the parenting time schedule.
 The records should include dates, times, circumstances of the parenting time refusal, your efforts (including any conversations with the child, the other parent), and any consequences imposed on a child for his or her refusal.
 In maintaining these notes you should be mindful that if your matter goes to court, the other party’s attorney could request- and be entitled- to your notes.